 To provide you the benefits of a focused, disciplined learning experience, online courses are structured within the framework of a 16-week semester, 8-week semester or 10-week summer session.
 Although some courses may require that you come to campus or arrange a proctor for supervised tests and/or labs, there will be no regularly scheduled campus class attendance requirements.
 While there is more flexibility than in on-campus instruction, online courses do require regular participation; for example, observing assignment due dates, regularly logging in, and responding to your teacher's and classmates' correspondence, including discussion board postings.
 Unless instructed otherwise by your teacher, you are required to login to the course every 48 hours.
 If you fail to maintain regular participation, you will be withdrawn from the course with a "WF."
-In order to withdrawn from the course with a "WF." norder to withdrawal deadline, which is published in the college calendar.
+In order to withdraw from the course with a "WF." you must contact your teacher prior to the withdrawal feddline, which is published in the college calendar.
 The withdrawal policy in the FDTC Catalog will be observed.
 Contact your instructor concerning his/her specific participation requirements.